galvez/fabula/docs/commands.md

 ## Registration

 Say you want to register the command `special <arg>`, that can run only on the local machine.
-You can programmatically add a custom command handler to your `fabula.js` configuration file, under `commands`:
+You can add a custom command handler to your `fabula.js` configuration file under `commands`:

 ```js
 export default {